George Nassar: Murder of Irvin Hilton

 Nassar was found living in the Mattapan section of Boston.
 The Andover, Lawrence, and state police contacted the Boston police department, and got a warrant at Dorchester District Court to search the suspect's car and his apartment on 51 Deering Road.
-When the police arrived, they found Nassar with a social worker.
+When the police arrived on October 1, they found Nassar with a Medfield State Hospital social worker.
 A hunting knife was also located and confiscated.
+Keenan was one of the arresting officers and was eventually recognized by Nassar.
+Diane Buote identified Nassar as the man who killed Irvin Hilton.

 Nassar was subsequently arrested and sent to Bridgewater to await his trial.
+Psychological examiners assessed him as above average intelligence and diagnosed him as "paranoid schizophrenic with an extremely severe sociopathic personality disorder", and was put under observation, during which time he met DeSalvo.
+Nassar's first attorney, Paul Smith, was switched out for F. Lee Bailey.
+Five supporters of Nassar, who believed in his innocence in the Hilton murder, raised $7,000 to cover some of his legal fees.
+They included two prominent locals: progressive WBZ radio host Paul Benzaquin and the minister of the Greater Lawrence Men’s Brotherhood of Temple Emmanuel, who was a colleague of Nassar's prison chaplain William Moors.

-He was said to have schizophrenic tendencies and was put under observation when he met DeSalvo.
-On June 26, 1965, a jury found Nassar guilty of Hilton's murder, with no recommendation for mercy.
-He received the death sentence, and was placed on Death Row at Walpole State Prison pending appeal.
-On June 7, 1966, his sentence was struck down by the Massachusetts Supreme Judicial Court, and later changed to life imprisonment.
+On June 26, 1965, a jury found Nassar guilty of Hilton's murder, with no recommendation for mercy, meaning he would receive the death penalty.
+Nassar delivered a statement following the verdict, in which he continued to plead his innocence and specifically addressed witness Diane Buote, saying "I know what it's like to be young and surrounded in a courtroom, where the innocent are guilty".
+He was placed on death row at Walpole State Prison pending appeal.
+On June 7, 1966, his sentence was struck down by the Massachusetts Supreme Judicial Court upon appeal, and later changed to life imprisonment.